Delano grape strike: Events of the strike

-This initial successful boycott was followed by a series of picket lines on Bay Area docks.
+This initially successful boycott was followed by a series of picket lines on Bay Area docks.
 The International Longshoremen's and Warehousemen's Union, whose members were responsible for loading the shipments, cooperated with the protesters and refused to load non-union grapes.

-Chavez's successful boycotting campaigns in the docks inspired him to launch a formal boycott against the two largest corporations which were involved in the Delano grape industry, Schenley Industries and the DiGiorgio Corporation.
+The UFW's successful boycotting campaigns in the docks inspired him to launch a formal boycott against the two largest corporations which were involved in the Delano grape industry, Schenley Industries and the DiGiorgio Corporation.

-Starting in December 1965, Chavez's organization participated in several consumer boycotts against the Schenley corporation.
+Starting in December 1965, the UFW participated in several consumer boycotts against the Schenley corporation.
 The increased pressure from supporters in the business sector led to the farm workers’ victory and acquisition of union contracts that immediately raised wages and established hiring halls in Delano, Coachella, and Lamont.

+Following the march in 1966 from Delano to Sacramento, California; the movement gained momentum from the media coverage and support from politicians that urged negotiations to occur between the strikers and the growers.
+The negotiations did not follow through however, leading to a national boycott on grapes where people would refuse to buy grapes in stores in solidarity of the strike occurring.
+This boycott lasted until 1970 when the growers agreed to work with the laborers demands which included raising wages, creating better working conditions, and stopping child labor.

 The large corporations affected by the strikes led by Chavez employed fear tactics in order to protect profits.
 The documentary The Wrath of Grapes mentions that the Delano-based company, M Caratan Inc., hired criminals to break up farm workers voting to unionize.
 They attacked voters, overturned tables and even smashed ballot boxes.

 The DiGiorgio Corporation was finally pressured into holding an election among its workers allowing them to choose the union they wanted to represent them on August 30, 1967.
 This came as a result of the boycott tactic of blocking grape distribution centers.
 With their products not on the shelves of retailers as a result of the boycott, the DiGiorgio Corporation was pressured to answer to the demands of the farm workers.
 The result of the vote favored the union representation of the UFW, a 530 to 332 vote, against the representation of The Teamsters, which was the only union that was competing against the UFW in the election.